GLASS AND GOLD

 Vytheris — The Light-Weavers

-A Prismatic accessory recovered from Midlace Sector 9 was placed in a darkened chamber for observation.
-It produces a faint, shifting spectrum of colors that does not correspond to any known emission pattern.
-When two Prismatic items are placed near each other, their light patterns synchronize.
-I am choosing not to speculate about what this implies.
+Entry V-88.
+Prismatic accessory, Midlace recovery, placed in a dark chamber for observation.
+Emits a shifting spectrum that corresponds to no known source.
+When two Prismatic items are placed near each other, their emissions synchronize within fourteen pulses.
+I am not investigating further.
+I am choosing to not.

 Drossmar — The Ash That Remembers